Stamira

 Stamira (sometimes spelled Stamura) (date of birth unknown – Ancona, 1 September 1173) was, according to a long-standing tradition, a heroic self-sacrificing woman who saved the city of Ancona during the 1173 siege by Holy Roman Emperor Frederick Barbarossa.
 Her memory was later taken up prominently by Italian nationalism.

 Background

-Emperor Frederick Barbarossa bore a long-standing grudge to Ancona, one of the Italian maritime republics, for its assertion of independence.
-Ancona had already stubbornly and successfully resisted an earlier attempt of Imperial occupation in 1167.
-Moreover, to counterbalance the power of the Holy Roman Empire, the Anconitans made a voluntary submission to the Byzantine Emperor Manuel I Komnenos, and the Byzantines maintained representatives in the city.
+Emperor Frederick Barbarossa bore a long-standing grudge against Ancona, one of the Italian maritime republics, for its assertion of independence.
+Ancona had already stubbornly and successfully resisted an earlier attempt at Imperial occupation in 1167.
+Moreover, to counterbalance the power of the Holy Roman Empire, the Anconans made a voluntary submission to the Byzantine Emperor Manuel I Komnenos, and the Byzantines maintained representatives in the city.